 Tennessee unemployment rate at lowest in recorded history

-Rights Reserved-Hillsboro Globe; Associated Press Sasha Conaster
+Rights Reserved-Hillsboro Globe, member Associated Press Sasha Conaster

 Governor Address NCoC 2/7/17